 Step 2: Add features that are staying

-This may include poles, large rocks or anything else that’s not going to be cleared out of the yard.
+Do you have any poles, large rocks or anything else that’s not going to be cleared out of the yard?
 This is also the time to designate places in the yard that get the most sun or the most shade throughout the day.
 This will help in planning out the types of plants or trees to acquire.

 Step 3: Add ground cover